-A rotating outage is called as a last resort when there is a regional power emergency.
-For an hour at a time, we shut down power by geographical groups on our system to help ease the demand on our electrical grid.
-Rotating outages help your community avoid larger and longer lasting outages.
+A rotating outage is a controlled electric outage that is called as a last resort when there is a regional power emergency.
+For an hour at a time, we shut down power by geographical groups, known as rotating outage groups or rotating outage group blocks, to help ease the demand on the electrical grid.
+These rotating outages help your community avoid larger and longer lasting power outages.

 Essential Use Customers

 The California Public Utilities Commission (CPUC) created a priority system in which certain customers who provide Essential public health, safety, and security services should normally be exempt from rotating outages.
 To get an evaluation and apply, call us at 1-800-990-7788.